MatthewFilipovich/pycharge/docs/source/user-guide/coupled-LOs.rst

 Radiated Power and Energy Exchange
 ----------------------------------

-The total electromagnetic power radiated by an accelerating point charge in a vacuum (at non-relativistic speeds) is given by the **Larmor formula**:
+The total electromagnetic power radiated by an accelerating point charge in a vacuum (at non-relativistic speeds) is given by the Larmor formula:

 .. math::
    :label: eq:Larmor